-Whilst the MHA 1983 uses the term "Hospital Managers", in NHS Foundation Trusts the Trust themselves are defined as the "Hospital Managers".
-They have certain statutory duties they must fulfil under the Act and some of these duties, including the transfer of patients detained under section 19 of the Act, can be delegated by the Hospital Managers.
+Whilst the MHA83 uses the term "Hospital Managers", in NHS Foundation Trusts it is the Trust as an entity which are the "Hospital Managers".
+Hospital Managers have certain statutory duties that they must fulfil under the Act and some of these duties, including the transfer of patients under section 19/19A MHA83, can be delegated to Trust staff.